openjdk/guide/src/guide/contributing-to-an-open-jdk-project.md

 * **Security** If you intend to increase the overall security of the platform, changes following secure coding practices and using appropriate platform APIs for that are usually welcome.
 The exception might be if it's a potentially destabilizing change in code where there's only a theoretical problem.
 Please note: If you think you found a real security bug that might compromise the platform you should follow the process [here](https://openjdk.org/groups/vulnerability/report).

 * **Refactoring / Cleanup** Making code easier to understand or reducing code size may be a good change in areas that are under active development.
 Stable code however isn't a good candidate for refactoring regardless of what the code looks like.
 The OpenJDK has evolved over many years and some parts have been stable for decades.
 If there's no immediate need to work on the code for other reasons, then what will a cleanup actually achieve?
+One specific area where refactoring and cleanups are explicitly discouraged is in third-party code.

 * **Performance** Can you demonstrate a user perceptible change?
 If you can't measure the change, or a user can't notice the change, or the change only improves code that is used infrequently, then maybe it isn't worth it.
 Do you have benchmarks to back up your claims?
 Do you understand the results?
 Performance testing is complex and often there are many factors unrelated to your change that affects the numbers.
 What's the tradeoff?
 The performance improvements that just make everything better do exist, but they are extremely rare.
 Most often the code gets more complex, or you speed up one case but slow down another.
 Are you making the right tradeoff?